Skip to main content

 Fresh Tropical Fruit Platter

-Assortment of island fruits including papaya, mango, pineapple, passion fruit, and Kosraean citrus.
-Naturally sweet and refreshing way to end meals in the tropical heat.
+A spread of island fruit: papaya, mango, pineapple, passion fruit, and Kosraean citrus.
+Sweet on its own and a cooling way to finish a meal in the tropical heat.

 vegetarianvegangluten-free